 Lake Geneva is a two-hour drive from Chicago and is one of my favorite places to visit in the summer.
 The lake is beautiful, and there are lovely options for dining and shopping.
 A couple of my favorite activities in Lake Geneva include walking the lake path (it goes around the entire lake), grilling brats from Lake Geneva Country Meats, and of course swimming and boating.

 Madison is best known for the University of Wisconsin, but there is plenty to do for nonstudents.
-The Farmer’s market in Madison is one of the best in the country and well worth the drive from Chicago to visit.
-The capital building and Lake Monona are also incredible.
-To get to Madison drive from Chicago (~two to three hours).
-My favorite times of year to visit are in the Summer and the Fall.
+The farmers’ market in Madison is one of the best in the country and well worth the drive from Chicago to visit.
+The capitol building and Lake Monona are also incredible.
+To get to Madison, drive from Chicago about ~two to three hours.
+My favorite times of year to visit are in the summer and the fall.